Quaianlagen (Zurich): Utoquai

-The Utoquai is situated between the effluence of the river Limmat and Bellevueplatz (respectively the Sechseläutenplatz (Kleiner Hafner) squares), with the Seefeldquai adjoining to the southeast.
+The Utoquai is situated between the influx of the river Limmat and Bellevueplatz (respectively the Sechseläutenplatz (Kleiner Hafner) squares), with the Seefeldquai adjoining to the southeast.
 The promenade was built in 1887 and planted with chestnut trees as a lawn towards the Seebad Utoquai.
 It was formed as a high seawall with a wrought iron railing, and small stairs leading to the lake's shore.
 Traffic planners urged a masterplan be developed in the 1960s, which called for the adjacent Bellerivestrasse to be broadened due to the rapidly growing road traffic.
 The historic lakeside promenade was to be shifted, and construction implemented in 1971 effected a new promenade on concrete piles directly above the water level.
 However, the project plans were not fully realized, and the waterside path of the 1970s became an additional part of the existing promenades, preserving the chestnut trees of 1887 and resulting in the present, wide promenade.
 In 2006, the historic seawall was renewed, and the Utoquai's design is now of different time periods.
 As the old bathhouse had to make place for the construction, the then-independent municipality Riesbach built two new bathing facilities: Strandbad Tiefenbrunnen (1886) and Seebad Utoquai (1890).
 The latter was a "bathing palace" on stilts with delicate, tower-like structures in the Moorish style.
-For the first time in Zürich, it was permitted for men and women to bathe in the same place.
+For the first time in Zurich, it was permitted for men and women to bathe in the same place.
 In 1942, the towering domes were enhanced by the construction of wooden sun terraces, and the basic structure of the original bathing room is still preserved.
 The Utoquai figures in Inventar der schützenswerten Gärten und Anlagen von kommunaler Bedeutung, being the inventory of estimable gardens and grounds of local importance that was established in 1989.